nextbreakpoint/flink-k8s-toolbox/README.md

-# Flink K8 Ops
+# Flink k8-ops

-Flink K8 Ops contains a set of tools for managing Flink clusters on Kubernetes.
+Flink k8-ops contains a set of tools for managing Flink clusters on Kubernetes.
-It includes a CLI, a controller application, a Kubernetes operator, and a sidecar application:
+It includes a CLI tool, a controller, a sidecar, and a Kubernetes operator:
-- The command-line interface interprets commands for managing clusters and jobs.
+- The command-line interface tool interprets commands for managing clusters and jobs.
-- The controller application accepts requests from the CLI and executes commands against Kubernetes and Flink.
+- The controller accepts commands from the CLI tool and executes operations against Kubernetes and Flink clusters.
-- The operator creates or deletes clusters according to custom resources.
+- The sidecar is responsible of launching and monitoring a job in a Flink cluster.
-- The sidecar application is responsible of launching and monitoring a job.
+- The Kubernetes operator creates or deletes Flink clusters based on custom resources.

 ## License